 These retrenchment benefits mentioned throughout the article can surely contribute in minimizing psychological and emotional distresses among all labors currently going through such sensitive moments in their job career in Malaysia.

 As a result, Employment Insurance Scheme, EIS in Malaysia along with other similar schemes can turn out to be an economically sustainable step.
 Even when the economy of other nations face financial crisis, these schemes taken by the government of Malaysia in 2017 can definitely contribute to stabilize economic curriculum in Malaysia.
+Well, you may want to know about setting up a company in Malaysia.

 What is the EIS deduction rate in Malaysia?